allmyles/allmyles-docs/flights.rst

  - **412 'book response should have been received'**
  - **500 'booking failed, cannot create ticket'**: This error is returned if the book response we last received from the provider contained an error.
- - **503 'error while querying PNR - please try again later'**: This error is returned when we are not able to check the PNR for the booking, prior to actually creating a ticket.
-Safe to refund.
- - **504 'PNR query timed out - please try again later'**: This is almost the same as the one above, also safe to refund.
  - **503 'error while creating ticket - please try again later'**: This is the generic error we return when receiving an unknown response for the ticket request.
 No refund should be sent without manually checking if the ticket